What does your social enterprise do?

 When I first entered the world of social enterprise, I had very little knowledge about what it involved.
 It was through the SSE programme that I got a better understanding of the sector.
 The Lloyds Bank Start Up Programme covers the basics one needs to know when starting a social enterprise.
 The programme also introduces you to other social entrepreneurs and gives you access to corporates that support social enterprises.

-The best thing about being a part of the SSE was having people who believed in me and my idea, shared in my passion to make a change and encouraged me every step of the way.
+The best thing about being part of SSE was having people who believed in me and my idea, shared in my passion to make a change and encouraged me every step of the way.
 Having that kind of support when I was starting out made a huge difference and I will always be grateful.

 What are your plans for the future?